-The second (surviving) child of Aerys II and Rhaella.
+The second born and eldest surviving child of Aerys II and Rhaella.
 Exiled prince of House Targaryen and the older brother of Daenerys, who lives with her in hiding at the beginning of the series.
 Unlike Dany, he lived as a prince in his childhood and knew his family, but was still very young when he lost everything overnight.
 A young man with serious mental problems, Viserys has made it his goal in life to return to Westeros and take back the throne.
 Too bad he foams at the mouth, regularly pinches his sister's boobs and refers to himself as "the dragon".